Aylur/astal/docs/guide/lua/variable.md

 ## Gobject connection shorthands

-Using `.observe` you can connect gobject signals and capture their value.
+Using `:observe` you can connect gobject signals and capture their value.

 ```lua
 local my_var = Variable(""):observe(obj1, "signal", function()